armaan-singh-ahluwalia/sas-and-predictive-analytics/03_Price_Elasticity_Modeling/README.md

 - The results imply that advertising decisions have a material impact on total sales volume

 ## Business Recommendations
-- Exploit the relatively inelastic demand and raise prices to boost margins, as demand is relatively unresponsive to price changes.
+- Exploit the relatively inelastic demand and raise prices to boost margins, as demand is relatively unresponsive to price changes
 - Invest heavily in TV and Radio advertising and use it strategically to complement pricing increases
 - Periodically re-estimate elasticity as market conditions and competitive dynamics evolve